beego/beedoc/en-US/deploy/README.md

 ### Releasing and Deploying

 The Go application is a bytecodes file after compiling.
 You just need to copy this file to the server and run it.
-Beego includ static files, configuration files and templates, so these three folders also need to be copied to server while deploying.
+Beego includes static files, configuration files and templates, so these three folders also need to be copied to server while deploying.

 	$ mkdir /opt/app/beepkg
 	$ cp beepkg /opt/app/beepkg